All Episodes

 Well, let's go back to MSNBC, where all the action was on this.

-Matthews is talking to Chuck Hugh Schumer.
+Matthews is talking to Chuck Yu Schumer.

-He said the Buffett rule, making sure that people in the very high income brackets pay the same percentage as people in the middle classes.
+He said the Buffett rule, making sure that people in the very high-income brackets pay the same percentage as people in the middle classes.

-We've already tried that.
+You've already tried that.

 Anyway, these people are so easy to seduce because they lack any intellectual curiosity.